Jones makes major changes to squad

 "We have left out some experienced players but we're really clear that the door isn't closed to them, and we're looking forward to seeing them work hard to get back into contention," Jones said.

-However Ford's exclusion points paves the way for Smith, who was called into the British and Irish Lions squad in South Africa, to finally get an extended run at fly-half this autumn.
+However Ford's exclusion points paves the way for Smith, who was called into the British and Irish Lions squad in South Africa in the summer, to get an extended run at fly-half this autumn.

 An experienced core does remain in place, including the 109-capped scrum-half Ben Youngs, while prop Joe Marler has again made himself available having not featured in 2021.